In recent years there has been a big rise in the number of individuals working for themselves.

 SELF EMPLOYED TAX TIPS

 - If you are married or live with a partner who helps in the business you can claim the salary paid to him/her as a business expense.
 You should pay a sensible amount for these services.
-If this is his/her only job or income there will be no tax or National Insurance to pay on an annual wage less than £8,164.
+If this is their only job or income there will be no tax or National Insurance to pay on an annual wage less than £8,632.

 - If you work from home and a specific area of your home is set aside as an office you can claim a deduction for the appropriate proportion of fixed costs such as mortgage interest, council tax, light and heat, cleaning etc.